Ada-Developers-Academy/core-pses/04/palindrome.checkpoint.md

 - They should ask about what to return if the string is not a palindrome (the problem statement intentionally does not state to return `False`)
 - They should ask about some set of special characters

+Here are some example clarifying questions:

+1. What should the function return if the string is not a palindrome?
+1. What should the function return if the string is an empty string, `""`?
+1. Does capitalization matter?
+Is this case-sensitive?
+Is `"Kayak"` a palindrome?
+1. What do we do with punctuation?
+Is `"kayak!"` a palindrome?
+1. What do we do with white space?
+Is `"k ayak"` a palindrome?

 ##### !end-rubric
 ### !end-challenge
 <!-- prettier-ignore-end -->